What are the advantages of a fireplace heat exchanger?

 You will first need to gather the following items: a tape measure, a pen or pencil, and a writing pad.

-If you need assistance measuring your fireplace, call us or complete our online contact form.
+measuring your fireplace, email us or complete our online contact form.

 What does BTU mean?